✓ Fact-checked • Based on real Reddit marketing experience • Updated for 2026

 There's a fine line between a 'Hook' and 'Clickbait.'
 The difference is payoff.
 If you promise a secret formula in the title and the post is just a link to your landing page, you're a clickbaiter.
 If you promise a formula and then give it away for free in the text, you're a value-add marketer.
 Only one of these builds a brand.

 Struggling to find your hook?
-Use MediaFast's AI Hook Generator—trained on 50,000 viral Reddit posts—to see what lands.
+Use MediaFast to find the right subreddits and posting times for your content.
 Or dive deeper into our full Reddit playbook.

 These semantic keywords enhance your understanding of the topic.